 How to Build a JavaScript Popup Modal From Scratch

-In this tutorial we’ll learn how to build modals (popup windows) without using a framework like Bootstrap, or a third party library.
+In this tutorial we’ll learn how to popup modals (popup windows) without using a framework like Bootstrap, or a third party library.
 We’ll build the whole thing from scratch, giving us complete control over how it works and looks.

 Here’s the demo we’ll be creating: